Jayson Tatum NBA Playoffs Player Props: Celtics vs. Hawks

 - This season, he's accounted for 18.3% of his team's three-pointers made, averaging 3.2 per game.

-- The Hawks are the eighth-ranked squad in the league at allowing threes, conceding 11.9 made 3-pointers per game.
+- The Hawks are the eighth-ranked squad in the NBA at allowing threes, giving up 11.9 made 3-pointers per contest.

 Jayson Tatum vs. the Hawks